Ankitmod4/firstReduxApp/README.md

-# I have used the redux toolkit in this project to learn that how redux is working
+# I have used the redux toolkit in this project to learn that how redux is workin